Home Library Translate

 From that gift on, the value of each donor to your organization grows.
 The lifetime value of a loyal donor can make that small loss on acquisition fade into insignificance.
 The donor’s value to the organization grows with each subsequent gift.

-Unfortunately, something like 70 to 80 percent of first-time givers don’t make a second gift.
+Unfortunately, something like 70 to 80 percent of first-time givers doesn’t make a second gift.

 They must have felt pretty good about donating to help your organization.
-Your acquisition mailing made them believe that their donation would make a difference that they wanted to make.
+Your acquisition mailing made them believe that their donation would make the difference that they wanted to make.

 Yet seven or eight of these new enthusiasts will probably never repeat this satisfying act of support to your organization.
 We’ll look at why – and how you can beat those odds – in a future post.